mateusznowosielski/todo-react-apple/README.md

 * hide completed: click 'Hide' to view only uncompleted todos.

 ### To be implemented
-* sorting todos: completed on top, but
+* sorting todos: completed on top
 * changing position of todos: by drag & drop
 * undo/redo: cmd+z / cmd+shift+z